 Hopefully, with these helpful planning tools, your music festival planning experience goes smoother than you thought it would.
 A festival is a business, but an incredible one that brings massive amounts of people happiness and joy.
 Live music is like nothing else, and if you can deliver joy to your attendees, your festival has done its job.

 Creating a business around your festival is the only way that it can happen, and that is all through money.
-Buying equipment, paying fees, and paying people are only a few of the things that your festival must make money for each year so that it can continue to grow and profit.
+Buying equipment, paying fees, and paying people are only a few of the things that your festival must make money for each year so that it can continue to boost ticket sales and profit.

 If you use our budget planning sheet to make your dream music festival a reality, let us know!
 We want to know if it worked for you.
 After all, we're all here to attend a well-thrown music festival to jam out at for a couple of days, right?
 Wow, we can't wait to do that again sometime soon.